-Should an employee need to update their direct deposit information, the form can be found on Alamo SharePoint + District Support Office + Finance & Administration + Finance and Fiscal Services + Payroll: Documents + Direct Deposit Form.pdf.
+Should an employee need to update their direct deposit information, the form can be found on Alamo SHARE 365 by searching for "direct deposit form".

 4-J. Copier Use

 For small to moderate copy jobs, faculty members have access to copiers, which are located throughout the College.
 Upon employment, each faculty member will be instructed in the use of copiers by the Academic Unit Assistant.
 This training will include how to use the Banner ID number to access and use copiers.